KurtisAsha/klog/content/about/main/index.md

    Beyond coding: I lay my hat in London, UK, and share the utilities with my son and fiancé.
 I'm a fan of both basketball 🏀 and ⚽ football.
 Love a good read, mainly fantasy.
 Favourite books are The Gentlemen Bastard & Mistborn Series.

    I too like to game.
-I fell hard for Final Fantasy 8 back in the 90's and if limited to one dish for the rest of my life 🍕 pizza.
+I fell hard for Final Fantasy 8 back in the 90's and if limited to one dish for the rest of my life, it'll be 🍕 pizza.

 show_outro: false
 outro: |